34South/envr/README.md

 ## Usage

-Chain the method calls in your init(), thus:
+Set up a new Envr and pass in the env vars your app expects to be set.

 ```go
 func init() {